ottemo/dashboard/README.md

     gulp sass   // Makes compilation sass to css gulp clean  // Removes the _dist_ folder

+### How start with Vagrantfile
+Clone ottemo/dashboard github repo.
+The vagrant instance will start with nginx available at http://localhost:9999 - You can use gulp serve as well and will be available at http://localhost:9000

+    vagrant up
+    vagrant ssh
+    sudo su -
+    cd /vagrant
+    gulp serve (this will take a few minutes to start)

-### How to run ottemo/storefront docker container
+### How to run ottemo/dashboard docker container
 Pull latest image from docker hub

     docker pull ottemo/dashboard

-For dev start the container with gulp serve

-    docker run -d -p 9000:9000 -t ottemo/dashboard gulp serve

-For stg and prod start the container using nginx
+Start the container and access locally

-    docker run -d -p 9000:9000 -t ottemo/dashboard service nginx start
+    docker run -d -p 9000:9000 -t ottemo/dashboard